harryfpayne/advent-of-code-2023/day-6/README.md

 Super easy day, their difficult is fluctuating a lot

 ### Part 2
-So easy, I think this could be solved as an equation instead of programatically.
+So easy, I think this could be solved as an equation instead of programmatically.